bretth/django-pq/README.rst

 A task queue based on the elegant RQ_ but with a django postgresql backend, using postgresql's asynchronous notifications to wait for work.

-RQ sets a low barrier for entry, and django-pq takes it lower for sites that can’t or don’t want to use Redis in their stack, and are happy to trade off performance for the transactional integrity of Postgres.
-As additional throughput is required you should be able to switch out django-pq with the more performant Redis based RQ with only trival code changes.
+RQ sets a low barrier for entry, and django-pq takes it lower for sites that can’t or don’t want to use Redis in their stack.
+By using django-pq you are trading off throughput on cheap tasks for the transactional integrity of Postgresql.
+For tasks that are expected to complete in a few milliseconds or less such as internal messaging you can expect RQ to be at least 2.5x faster than django-pq.
+For expensive tasks taking 1/2 a second or more to complete the throughput of RQ and django-pq will be about the same.
+As such, django-pq is suitable for very low volume messaging or slow running task applications (see benchmarks below).

 Django-pq is tested against Django 1.5, python 2.7, 3.3 with psycopg2 and pypy 2.0 with psycopg2cffi